 Image credit: Carpetright; Premoda Ruscello, Rhone Oak laminate, £46.99 m2

 The wrong flooring is a critical and costly kitchen design mistake to make.
-‘In kitchens, there are three main things to consider: safety, durability and ease of cleaning’ advises David Snazel, Buyer of Hard Flooring at Carpetright.
-‘Kitchens usually see a lot of traffic, so it’s best to opt for high quality, durable flooring that is low maintenance and will stand the test of time.’
+‘In kitchens, there are three main things to consider: safety, durability, and ease of cleaning,’ advises David Snazel, Buyer of Hard Flooring at Carpetright.
+‘Kitchens usually see a lot of traffic, so it’s best to opt for high-quality, durable flooring that is low maintenance and will stand the test of time.’

 4. Working with the wrong paint